monero-project/monero-site/knowledge-base/moneropedia/address.md

 Because those addresses are long and complex you will often encounter an @openalias address instead.
 For example, Monero donations can be sent to <span style="word-break: break-all; word-wrap: break-word;">donate@getmonero.org</span> or <span style="word-break: break-all; word-wrap: break-word;">donate.getmonero.org</span>

-If you would like to get an @openalias address of your own then it is
+If you would like to get an @openalias address of your own then there is some information on the [OpenAlias page](/knowledge-base/openalias).